 Muddling mint is important to making any mojito.
 Excessive muddling can make cocktails taste more like toothpaste than a nice smooth refreshing drink.

-In a cocktail shaker, add the leaves and sweetener.
+In a cocktail shaker, add the leaves and sweetener (maybe this Mint Simple Syrup would work?).
 Gently crease the leaves to release the essential oils.
 You only need to crease the mint 3 or 4 times to get the juices flowing.

 The mint should be delicately muddled.
 You want to release the oils without the mint breaking into tiny pieces.